Selvavijin/Verilog-HDL_Udemy/README.md

 ![image](https://github.com/user-attachments/assets/598bb152-85ea-4234-8c26-c480493bcfb3)

-Sensitivity list is present inside the always block as parameters. ie) when any one of the values inside the always block changes, it get executed.
+Sensitivity list is present inside the always block as parameters and it is also present in 'C'. ie) when any one of the values inside the always block changes, it get executed.
 Parallel execution takes place if we use '<=' even if there is 100 lines of code or more.
 If '=' symbol is used, then step by step execution takes place.
 We should make it clear that, this parallel execution occurs in the simulation time and not in the processor time or real time or system time.
 Inside the processor, the statement execute at different times.
-For example, let us say that a program is simulated for 100ns, that same might get executed for a day in real time.
+For example, let us say that a program is simulated for 100ns, that same might get executed for a day in real time in processor.
 In simulation, we are only functionally verifying.

 ![image](https://github.com/user-attachments/assets/81b8c239-c47f-4401-84fe-fca2231dcfdb)